IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 The marketplace offers a wide variety of products across twelve categories.
 Let's see how a developer can try Cortex Certifai.

-Create a project `cortext-certifai-test` in your CodeReady Container cluster.
+Create a project `cortext-certifai-test` in your CodeReady Containers cluster.

 Go to the [Marketplace catalog](https://marketplace.redhat.com/en-us) and search for Cortex Certifai.
 Select the tile and click on `Free trial` to start your 30 days trial.